Filing a Tax Extension Advantages

 - Do you plan on filing your own taxes but haven’t completed them yet?

-- Have you bought the tax preparation software yet?
+- You haven’t bought the tax preparation software yet?

 - Are other pressures in your life overwhelming you?